-'Hidden guardian' that protects Arctic populations from cancer-causing gas disappearing amid climate change | CBC News
+Thawing permafrost can expose northerners to cancer-causing gas, study says | CBC News

 When it's a problem

 When radon is released into the outdoor air it's not a concern, according to Health Canada.
-But it becomes a risk to peoples' health when it accumulates in enclosed spaces.
+But it becomes a risk to people's health when it accumulates in enclosed spaces.

 Buildings that are built on piles are not affected because they have natural ventilation, said Glover.
 But homes with basements and homes that are either built on the ground or into the ground should be tested, he said.